teks/squadron-commander/design.md

 Interstellar Navigation
 -----------------------
 Keep basic scale of 64 x 64 grid of space locations.
-Permit stacking.
+Permit stacking of all spaceborne objects, except if some exceptional phenomena is encountered (black hole?).

 The 64x64 area is a 'sector.'
 There are no quadrants.
-Space is 'smooth'; movement is always calculated as movement between coordinates.
-Warp travel is *always* required to move 1+ spaces.
+Space is 'smooth';
+movement is always calculated as movement between coordinates.
+Warp travel is *always* required to move 1+ spaces; impulse drive is used to improve combat maneuvering and is necessary for orbiting and de-orbiting.

 Combat is between adjacent or stacked opponents.
-There's no tactical grid;
-just the strategic one.
+There's no tactical grid; just the strategic one.

 Warp travel isn't instantaneous.
 Friendly and enemy ships may be in motion while other events occur.
 However, ships can intercept each other, resulting in fighting at warp.
 For simplicity, fighting at warp is the same as at sublight speeds.

 Combat
 ------